filiptanu/windows10-initial-setup/README.md

 ### Upgrade Installed Packages

-Down the line, if you want to upgrade all installed packages (including Chocolatey) run:
+Down the line, if you want to upgrade all installed packages (including Chocolatey), open PowerShell as an Administrator and run:

 ```
+Set-ExecutionPolicy Bypass -Scope Process -Force;

 .\upgrade.ps1
 ```